TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - chat notifier: X is now a spectator
 	- Except when connected for the first time?

-- Allow spectator to watch everything
-	- Automatically assign a player to watch on connect
-	- Don't show the spectator text overlay if we're choosing teams

 - In-game tip system
 	- Contextual
 		- Press "T" to buy items.